zepp/SimpleMVP/README.md

 There are following methods that reflect presenter lifetime:

 * `onFirstViewConnected()` is called when first view is connected.
-It is suitable place to allocate resources or subscribe to various model events.
+It is a suitable place to allocate resources or subscribe to various model events.
 * `onViewConnected()` is called when view is connected
 * `onLastViewDisconnected()` is called when last view is disconnected.
-It is place to release allocated resources.
+It is a place to release allocated resources.

 Presenter stays alive on configuration change if one has been connected to `MvpActivity` instance.